James Crofts (British Army officer)

 James Crofts (c.
 1683–1732) was an officer of the British Army.
+He was the illegitimate son of James Scott, 1st Duke of Monmouth, and a grandson of Charles II of England.

 Biography

 Born about 1683, Crofts was the natural son of James Scott, 1st Duke of Monmouth, by his mistress Eleanor Needham, a daughter of Sir Robert Needham.
-His father led the failed Monmouth Rebellion of 1685 and was beheaded in July of that year.
-The surname Crofts had been used by his father.
+Monmouth was the illegitimate son of Charles II of England.
+His father led the failed Monmouth Rebellion of 1685 against his uncle, James II of England, and was beheaded in July of that year.
+The surname Crofts had previously been used by his father.

-Crofts entered the Army in the early part of the reign of Queen Anne, rose to the rank of colonel by 1706, and in 1718 succeeded Sir Robert Rich in the command of a regiment of dragoons, which was disbanded later the same year.
+Crofts entered the Army in the early part of the reign of his first cousin once removed, Queen Anne, rose to the rank of colonel by 1706, and in 1718 succeeded Sir Robert Rich in the command of a regiment of dragoons, which was disbanded later the same year.
 On 6 July 1719 he obtained the colonelcy of the regiment of dragoons later known as the 9th Queen's Royal Lancers, and in 1727 he was promoted to the rank of major-general.
 He died at his house in Downing Street, London, in March 1732.